 FHA loans also require less of a down payment, when compared to some of the conventional mortgage products available these days.
 Borrowers can put down as little as 3.5% of the purchase price or the appraised value of the home, when using the FHA program.
 This is what makes the program so popular among first-time buyers with limited cash.

-Starting in 2017, some mortgage lenders began to offer conventional loans with down payments as low as 3%.
+A few years ago, many mortgage lenders began to offer conventional loans with down payments as low as 3%.
 But some still require at least 5% down for conventional financing, especially if the borrower is considered to be high-risk for some reason.
 So FHA is usually the best option for home buyers who are trying to minimize their upfront, out-of-pocket expense.